Severe respiratory failure and sepsis – Bench to bedside and future research directions

 Bronwen Connolly - Sepsis JLA priority setting exercise

-Manu Shankar-Hari - 13-Valent Pneumococcal Conjugate Vaccination to Accelerate Immune Recovery in Sepsis Survivors: randomized placebo-controlled trial The VACIRiSS Trial
+Manu Shankar-Hari - Pneumococcal vaccination to accelerate recovery in sepsis survivors: The VACIRiSS Trial